 Broadcast to ➝ Public, Unlisted, Private.

-Now Using New Live Event will begin your live broadcast as a new live event without a prior announcement.
+Now (Unscheduled) will begin your live broadcast as a new live event without a prior announcement.

 New Scheduled Live… will allow you to set a date and time for a live broadcast event, as well as create a title, description and thumbnail image.